centau/ecr/docs/api/ecr.md

 - **Details**

-    Registries stores and manages entities and their components.
+    Registries store and manages entities and their components.

     It is recommended to define all component types before creating any `Registry` instances so that registries can allocate the correct amount of memory for faster operations.